- Pig wellbeing should be your number one priority when considering how best to manage a pork packing plant closure.

 - Pork packers with other plant locations may re-route some pigs to other plants.

-- Plants may expand harvesting hours to include Saturday and Sunday.
+- The other locations may expand harvesting hours to include Saturday and Sunday to accommodate closed plants.

 - Ask your buyer the maximum weight of pig your packer will accept.